 Histiocytoses and Hematology - research projects

-Hemophagocytic Lymphohistiocytosis (HLH) Clinical Studies
+Hemophagocytic lymphohistiocytosis (HLH)

 The mononuclear-phagocyte system comprises two major cell types, the macrophages and the dendritic cells, which are mainly antigen-presenting cells.
 Accordingly, histiocytoses are classified as either diseases with macrophage accumulation, including (familial) hemophagocytic lymphohistiocytosis (FHL or HLH), or disorders with the antigen-presenting Langerhans cell as the central cell, with Langerhans cell histiocytosis (LCH), previously called Histiocytosis X, as the most frequent disease.

-Based on earlier biological studies, in 1996 we suggested that FHL might be caused by an apoptosis defect, and we were able to show that FHL is caused by a deficiency in apoptosis triggering.
-Later, in 1999, in collaboration with other research groups, mutations in the perforin gene were revealed in a subset of FHL patients.
+In 1996 we suggested that FHL might be caused by an apoptosis defect and in 1999 we were able to show that FHL is caused by a deficiency in apoptosis triggering.
+Subsequently, in collaboration with other research groups in 1999, mutations in the perforin gene (PRF1) were revealed in a subset of FHL patients.
 Additional genetic studies revealed another gene causing FHL (STX11), and a deep intronic mutation and an inversion of the gene UNC13D.

 Langerhans Cell Histiocytosis (LCH)